Artist: Ludovico Carracci (Italian, Bologna 1555–1619 Bologna)

 Dimensions: 11 3/4 x 9 7/8 in.
 (29.8 x 25.1 cm)

 Credit Line: Gift of Mr. and Mrs. Mark Fisch, 2007

-This exquisite picture was painted in 1607 for Cardinal Benedetto Giustiniani during his term as papal legate to Bologna.
-It is a paradigm of Ludovico’s mature "grand manner"—so different from his early experiments in a naturalistic style.
-The majestic pose of the Madonna consciously evokes Michelangelo’s sibyls in the Sistine Chapel, while the emphasis on elegance and hyper-refinement echoes the work of Parmigianino, a painter much admired by Ludovico.
-The stalks of wheat held by the Christ Child and resting on the ledge behind the Madonna are emblems of the Eucharist.
-The saints are: Bernard, Peter (wearing a cope and holding a key), Andrew (with a cross), Paul (holding a sword), Catherine of Alexandria (wearing a crown and kneeling behind a broken wheel, her emblem of martyrdom), and a virgin saint (holding a palm branch).
+This exquisite picture was painted for Cardinal Benedetto Giustiniani (1554–1621), when papal legate to Bologna.
+It is a paradigm of Ludovico’s mature style—so different from his early experiments in a naturalistic style.
+The pose of the Madonna evokes Michelangelo’s sibyls in the Sistine Chapel, while the emphasis on elegance echoes the work of Parmigianino.
+The stalks of wheat held by the Christ Child are emblems of the Eucharist.
+The saints are: Bernard, Peter (with the keys to heaven), Andrew (with a cross), Paul (holding a sword), Catherine of Alexandria (with a broken wheel), and an unidentified virgin saint.